Anton Pannekoek: Astronomy

 Pannekoek began systematically observing the night sky and recording these observations while he was still in secondary school.
 Some of his observations of variable stars later found their way into his scientific publications.
 In the winter of 1889–1890, he recorded the variability of Polaris, which had been suspected before but was not confirmed until 1908 by Ejnar Hertzsprung.
 He also tracked the variability of Algol, which formed the foundation for his PhD thesis.

 Another early interest of Pannekoek was the appearance of the Milky Way.
 In 1898, Pannekoek published a series of articles in which he articulated how he thought the Milky Way should be observed.
 Here, he explained that minor details should be tracked through verbal descriptions, while the general distribution of light should be tracked to isophotic lines.
 Pannekoek published his own observations of the northern Milky Way in 1920 in the form of drawings, isophotic diagrams, and verbal descriptions.
-He also combined his observations the independent observations of Cornelis Easton, Otto Boeddicker, and Julius Schmidt to create a composite image of the Milky Way, which he called the "mean subjective image".
+He also combined his observations with the independent observations of Cornelis Easton, Otto Boeddicker, and Julius Schmidt to create a composite image of the Milky Way, which he called the "mean subjective image".
 A few years later, he also published his observations of the southern Milky Way, which he made during an eclipse expedition to the Dutch Indies in 1926.
 He also developed a photographic method to represent the light distribution of the Milky Way.
 To capture the clouds that formed the Milky Way, Pannekoek deliberately recorded photographic plates out of focus, which caused the light of stars to spread into disks, allowing their light to overlap.
 These plates were then measured and combined into tables showing the surface brightness of the Milky Way.

 Pannekoek's research on the appearance of the Milky Way was closely connected to his research on the structure of the galaxy.
 In this research, he adapted the statistical methods of Jacobus Kapteyn to investigate individual clusters in the galaxy.
 His most important results were the measurement of the distance to the star clusters responsible for the Milky Way clouds in Cygnus and Aquila.
 He determined that these were located at a distance of 40000-60000 parsec from the sun.
 This was much more distant than was commonly assumed to be the diameter of the entire galactic system.
 This result provided early evidence for Harlow Shapley's expanded galaxy.